codee-com/open-catalog/Checks/PWR006/README.md

 ### Code example

+#### C

 In the following code, arrays `A` and `B` are never written to.
-However, they are privatized and thus each thread will hold a copy of each array, effectively using more memory and taking more time to create private copies.
+However, they are privatized and thus each thread will hold a copy of each array, effectively using more memory and taking more time to create private copies:

 ```c
 #define SIZE 5